 The difference is, enough people agree that certain man-made concepts are “real,” so you’re viewed as “normal.”

-This is good for society overall, but it’s that sort of unquestioning consensus that inhibits your natural creative abilities.
+This is good for society overall, but it’s that sort of unquestioning consensus that inhibits your natural creative abilities — no matter how you define creativity.

-So, rather than looking for ways to inspire creativity, you should just realize the truth.
+So, rather than looking for ways to inspire creativity and write better headlines, you should just realize the truth.

 You’re already capable of creative thinking at all times, but you have to strip away the imaginary mental blocks (or boxes) you’ve picked up along the way to wherever you are today.